 Shared learning is a project developed to promote the social integration of children with Learning Disabilities to promote.
 However, there are also some obstacles in collaborative learning.
 The 5 most common challenges in collaborative learning are:

-The greatest challenge in learning together is the difference in learning ability.
-While gifted children grasp learning content very quickly, it takes much longer for students with learning disabilities.
+The biggest challenge in collaborative learning is the difference in learning ability.
+Whereas gifted children grasp learning content very quickly, it takes time for students with Learning Disability much longer.

 The way of learning also depends on the personal Learning type ab.
 A distinction is made between different learning types.
 The systems researcher Frederic Vester, a professor working at the Bundeswehr University in Munich, developed the 4 learning types model named after him.
 The four learning types are referred to as: